Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Terahertz optical responses

-\emph{Terahertz optical responses}---As we have shown in previous section, the PMF would influence the Berry curvature effects of TMD heterobilayers significantly.
-Next, we show the PMF strength can be explicitly seen in the experiment by studying the terahertz optical responses of TMD heterobilayers.
-We set the chemical potential near $\nu=2$(two holes per moir\'{e} unit cell) so that the relevant states contributing to the terahertz response would contain the information of the PMF(see Fig.\ref{fig:fig3}~(a)).
+As we have shown in the previous section, the PMF would influence the Berry curvature effects of TMD heterobilayers significantly.
+Next, we show the PMF strength can be explicitly observed in the experiment by studying the terahertz optical responses of TMD heterobilayers.
+We set the chemical potential near $\nu=2$ (two holes per moir\'{e} unit cell) so that the relevant states contributing to the terahertz response would contain the information of the PMF (see Fig.\ref{fig:fig5}~(a)).

-Before presenting the results of nonlinear terahertz optical responses, we actually first looked at linear optical conductivity $\sigma_{\alpha\beta}(\omega)$, where $\alpha, \beta$ label the polarized direction of the light.
-As shown in Supplementary Note 4, we find the longitudinal optical conductivity $\sigma_{\alpha\alpha}$ is almost insensitive to the PMF.
-It is because the value of $\sigma_{\alpha\alpha}$ mainly reflects interband linear resonant optical response strength while the Berry curvature is not that essential in this case.
-Interestingly, we find that the spin-valley optical conductivity defined as $\sigma_{xy}^s=\frac{1}{2}(\sigma^{\tau=+}_{xy}-\sigma^{\tau=-}_{xy})$ can be enhanced by the PMF.
-See more detailed results about the calculated $\sigma_{\alpha\alpha}$ in Supplementary Note 4.
-But we still find that in general, it is hard to intuitively see the strength of PMF from the linear optical response only.
+Before presenting the results of nonlinear terahertz optical responses, we actually first looked at linear optical conductivity $\sigma_{\alpha\beta}(\omega)$, where $\alpha, \beta$ labels the polarized direction of the light.
+We find the longitudinal optical conductivity $\sigma_{\alpha\alpha}$ is almost insensitive to the PMF, because the value of $\sigma_{\alpha\alpha}$ mainly reflects the inter-band linear resonant optical response strength while the Berry curvature is not that essential in this case.
+Interestingly, we find that the spin-valley optical conductivity defined as $\sigma_{xy}^{sv}(\omega)=\sigma^{\tau=+}_{xy} (\omega)-\sigma^{\tau=-}_{xy}(\omega)$ can be enhanced by the PMF.
+However, we still find that in general, it is hard to intuitively see the strength of PMF from the linear optical response only.
+More details about the linear optical conductivity of this system are presented in Appendix C.

 According to the previous works \cite{chaudhary2022shift,morimoto2016topological}, nonlinear terahertz optical responses can reflect the topological nature of wavefunctions.
 On the other hand, we have shown the PMF can induce a valley-contrasting Berry curvature.
-To manifest the PMF strength through optical responses, we thus now look at the second order nonlinear terahertz optical response.
-As we will show the shift current response can fit our purpose, which measures a DC photoncurrent driven in second order optical response in noncentrosymmetric quantum materials by shining a linear polarized light .
+To manifest the PMF strength through optical responses, we thus now look at the second-order nonlinear terahertz optical response.
+As we will show that the shift current response can fit our purpose, which measures a DC photocurrent driven in second-order optical response in noncentrosymmetric quantum materials by shining a linear polarized light.